top of page

 Baritone Jonathan Wilson is a dedicated performer of vocal music from opera to concert works and musical theater.
 He has been praised by the Chicago Classical Review as a “superb actor” with a “resounding and luxurious” voice.

-Also an avid performer of contemporary and chamber opera, Jonathan has sung roles for many regional premieres in the Chicago area.
-Recent chamber opera roles include Manfred in Two Remain (Heggie, Scheer), Hannah-before in As One (Kaminsky, Campbell, Reed), and the titular character in a Tom Waits adaptation of Woyzeck, each as part of critically-lauded productions with Chicago Fringe Opera.
-His appearances as The Poet in When Adonis Calls (Borzoni, de los Santos, Dillard) and as Robert Dziekański in I will fly like a bird (Plant, Wainwright) with Chicago-based Thompson Street Opera Company also received critical acclaim.
+Also an avid performer of contemporary chamber opera, Jonathan’s recent roles include Manfred in Two Remain (Heggie), Hannah-before in As One (Kaminsky), and the titular character in a Tom Waits adaptation of Woyzeck, each with Chicago Fringe Opera.
+His appearances as The Poet in When Adonis Calls (Borzoni) and as Robert Dziekański in I will fly like a bird (Plant) with Chicago-based Thompson Street Opera Company also received critical acclaim.

-On the concert stage, Jonathan regularly sings with many of Chicagoland’s top symphonic and choral ensembles.
+On the concert stage, Jonathan regularly sings with many of Chicagoland’s top ensembles.
 As a soloist, he has performed with the Northwest Indiana Symphony Orchestra, the New Philharmonic Orchestra, the South Shore Orchestra, and many Chicago-area sacred organizations.
-This winter he will return as a soloist with the New Philharmonic to sing Belcore in L’elisir d’amore.
 He also routinely sings as part of the Lyric Opera Chorus, the Chicago Symphony Chorus, and the Grant Park Chorus.

 "Jonathan Wilson’s warm, inviting baritone has been an asset to Chicago’s local opera scene for years, and so it was again..."